redhat-openstack/website/source/uncategorized/rdo-test-day-kilo.html.md

 *   EL7 (RHEL 7, CentOS 7)

 You'll want a fresh install (or VM) with latest updates installed.
 (Fresh so that there's no hard-to-reproduce interactions with other things.)
+3GB RAM is the suggested minimum

 ...
 Other prerequisites go here, eg "before you start on CentOS 7, you need to ..."